Running the Server

 dirsql

-$ Running at localhost:7117The server reads tables from a .dirsql.toml config file.
-By default it looks for ./.dirsql.toml; override the path with --config.
+$ Running at localhost:7117The server reads tables from a config file.
+By default it looks for ./.dirsql.toml; pass --config <path> to point at a different .toml file or a native-language config (.py / .js).

 Defaults